kennyjoseph/ORCID_trajectories/README.md

 Please open an issue if you have questions!
 Also, please note that in most cases, python code has been tested primarily in `python 3.6`.

 Finally, please note that all `data` directories are tarred and gzipped, please make sure to uncompress before attempting to replicate!
+Additionally, you will need to install [git-lfs](https://git-lfs.com/) and run `git lfs fetch` after cloning the repository to pull down the translated field names.

 # Main Results